Nehapan123/Excel-Sales-Finance-Analytics/README.md

    **2.** Create _[Scenario planning tool report]https://github.com/Nehapan123/Excel-Sales-Finance-Analytics/blob/main/Scenario%20planning%20tool%20report.pdf_

-- **Purpose of reports:** To create fiesability-impact matrix , empower businesses to monitor and evaluate their sales activity such as discount% etc.
+- **Purpose of reports:** To create feasibility-impact matrix , empower businesses to monitor and evaluate their sales activity such as discount% etc.

-- **Importance of these reports** Helps to prioritize project based on feasibility and impact , monitor scenarios based on various parameters.
+- **Importance of these reports:** Helps to prioritize project based on feasibility and impact , monitor scenarios based on various parameters.

 - **Role of reports:** Support decision-making based on the best case ,worst case and realistic case scenario.